didoesdigital/typey-type/README.md

 # Typey Type for Stenographers

-**Typey Type** is a free typing app designed for steno students to practise and master stenography.
+[Typey Type](https://didoesdigital.com/typey-type/) is a free typing app designed for steno students to practise and master stenography.

+## Sponsor

+You can support [Di’s efforts on Patreon](https://www.patreon.com/didoesdigital).
+A monthly donation helps Di build more lessons and features to help you fast-track your steno progress.

 ## What's stenography?